waltz-controls/rfc/3/README.md

     public val errorType: String? = null,
     public val errorStackTrace: String? = null,
     override val sourceDevice: String,
-    override val targetDevice: String? = null,
-    override val comment: String? = null,
+    // common parameters
 ) : DeviceMessage()
 ```
-The `SerialName` on top of the class is converted to a type field of appropriate JSON.
+The `SerialName` on top of the class is converted to a `type` field of appropriate JSON.
 The kotlinx-serialization is not limited to JSON, so it is possible to encode the same structures using different formats (including binaries).

 ### Device message as Waltz message payload